 This template need not be followed specifically, but if it cannot be followed, the character in question probably does not count.

 Related to, but distinct from, Evil Counterpart, with the difference being that the Evil Counterpart trope deals with an in-universe darker version of another character.
 A Sub-Trope of Alternate Company Equivalent, Captain Ersatz and Fountain of Expies.
-Compare Adaptational Jerkass and Adaptational Villainy, when the original character shows up as a meaner or more villainous incarnation of how they were originally written, and Adaptational Heroism and Adaptational Nice Guy, when a character is significantly nicer or more heroic in an adaptation than they are in their main work.
+Compare Adaptational Jerkass and Adaptational Villainy, when the original character shows up as a meaner or more villainous incarnation of how they were originally written.
+Compare with More Interesting as a Villain where fans believe a heroic character works better as a villain.
+Contrast Virtuous Character Copy, where the Expy is far more likable and moral than the character their based on.
 This trope is most prevalent in Superhero fiction, with Superman himself being the most common target, thus Beware the Superman is very closely related.
 Examples that don't capture the character they're supposed to be "corrupting" very well may overlap with Shallow Parody.
 This may be one reason for Knocking the Knockoff; the character will likely find this twisted version of themselves horrifying or infuriating.